wilcoxtodd4/tennis_rating_system/README.md

 This project is primarily used as a way to train myself in Python.
 Parts of the modules were built at various stages of my training, so it includes a variety of different styles and includes a few things where I've resorted to "it's good enough for now".
 Most of it has been moved into jupyter notebooks

 Python Libraries Used:
-  pandas
+  pandas,
-  numpy
+  numpy,
-  matplotlib
+  matplotlib,
-  seaborn
+  seaborn,
-  sqlite3
+  sqlite3,
-  json
+  json,
-  csv
+  csv ,
-  pprint (development only)
+  pprint (development only),
-  requests
+  requests,
   urllib.request, urllib.parse, urllib.error